Browsed by

 Thórsmörk – The fabled valley

 The fabled valley of Thórsmörk is the stuff of fairytales and epic sagas.
-It’s so beautiful that it almost seems unreal.
+Nestled behind Eyjafjallajökull in the land of the gods, it’s so beautiful that it almost seems unreal.
 Thórsmörk is full of folded valleys and convoluted gorges, glaciers with volcanoes underneath and bizarrely shaped mountains.
 You have to see it for yourself to believe it’s real.
-These spectacular hikes are a great way to do so.
+In this article you can find different options and practical information for spectacular hiking adventures in Thórsmörk.

 Vestmannaeyjar walking tracks – The best hikes on Heimaey